facebookarchive/hack-langspec/spec/10-expressions.md

 **Constraints**

-*postfix-expression* must designate an object.
+*postfix-expression* must designate a nullable-typed object.

-*name* must be the name of an instance method of the class designated by *postfix-expression*.
+*name* must designate an instance property or an instance method of the class designated by *postﬁx-expression*.

-*null-safe-member-selection-expression* must be used as the *postfix-expression* of a *function-call-expression* ([§§](10-expressions.md#function-call-operator)).

 **Semantics**

-A *null-safe-member-selection-expression* designates an instance method of the object designated by *postfix-expression*.

-See [§§](10-expressions.md#function-call-operator) for more information.
+If *postﬁx-expression* is `null`, no property or method is selected and the resulting value is `null`.
+Otherwise, the behavior is like that of the member-selection operator `->` ([§§](10-expressions.md#member-selection-operator)), except that when *name* designates an instance property of the object designated by *postﬁx-expression*, the resulting value is not an lvalue.

 ###Postfix Increment and Decrement Operators